-7 Agency/Group/Organization Dulles Area Association of Realtors Agency/Group/Organization Type Housing Services Fair Housing Services Regional organization What section of the Plan was addressed by Housing Need Assessment Consultation?
-Market Analysis How was the Agency/Group/Organization Consultation held with outreach staff on housing statistics and market conditions. consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
-8 Agency/Group/Organization Loudoun Habitat for Humanity Agency/Group/Organization Type Housing Housing Services What section of the Plan was addressed by Market Analysis Consultation?
-Housing Need Assessment How was the Agency/Group/Organization Consulted with Loudoun Habitat of Humanity on affordable housing.
-Anticipated consulted and what are the anticipated outcomes outcome is to provide more affordable housing for very low- and low-income of the consultation or areas for improved families. coordination?
-9 Agency/Group/Organization Healthworks for Northern Virginia Agency/Group/Organization Type Serves Health What section of the Plan was addressed by Housing Need Assessment Consultation?
-Homelessness Strategy How was the Agency/Group/Organization Focus group consultation on housing needs from a healthcare perspective. consulted and what are the anticipated outcomes Improved coordination of services.
-The anticipated outcome is improved of the consultation or areas for improved coordination to address this population's needs. coordination?
+11. Agency/Group/Organization Loudoun Habitat for Humanity Agency/Group/Organization Type Housing Services - Housing Regional organization Planning organization What section of the Plan was addressed by Consultation?
+Market Analysis Anti-poverty Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+Consulted with Loudoun Habitat of Humanity on affordable housing.
+Anticipated outcome is to provide more affordable housing for very low- and low-income families.
+12. Agency/Group/Organization Healthworks for Northern Virginia Agency/Group/Organization Type Services-Health Regional organization Planning organization What section of the Plan was addressed by Consultation?
+Housing Need Assessment Homelessness Strategy Anti-poverty Strategy How was the Agency/Group/Organization consulted and what are the anticipated outcomes of the consultation or areas for improved coordination?
+Focus group consultation on housing needs serving this population.
+Anticipated outcome is improved communication.
+13. Agency/Group/Organization Christ the Redeemer Agency/Group/Organization Type Services-Children Services-Elderly Persons Services-Health Services-Education Faith Based